tvjsx/trading-vue-js/README.md

     ]
 }
 ```
-The process of adding a new indicator is simple.
-First you define your own data format (should be timestamped though) and display settings.
+The process of adding a new indicator is simple: first you define your own data format (should be timestamped though) and display settings.
 For example, EMA data might look like this:

  ```json
  {